-1. Use an image editor of your choice to create a picture using a white background with the shape represented using black color.
+1. Use an image editor to create a picture using a white background with the shape represented using black colour.
 For example, here’s a sample custom shape:

 2. Save this image to a jpg or png file.

-3. In FigrCollage, go to Shape section in Settings, click "Use Picture" as shape and select the custom image that you had saved in the previous step.
+3. In FigrCollage, go to the Shape section in Settings, click "Use Picture" as shape and select the custom image you had saved in the previous step.

 4. You would be presented with an option to crop the selected shape and make some optional adjustments.
 Once you complete these, you’d be ready to use your custom shape.<< Index

-You can select a Rectangular, Hexagonal, Circular, or Freeform cell for your picture collage.
+You can select a Freeform, Rectangular, Circular, Hexagonal, or Diamond cell for your picture collage.
 Here’s a comparison of the various cell types: